InfiniteBoost: building infinite ensembles with gradient descent: Related works

 \section{Related works}

-There are different attempts of combining the properties of random forests and gradient boosting.
-Bagging methods are mainly proposed to effectively reduce the variance of regression predictors, while they leave the bias relatively unchanged.
-To reduce both bias and variance iterated bagging is developed~\cite{key-iterated-bagging}.
-It works in stages: on each stage bagging is trained and its outcomes are used to alter the target values; this is repeated until a simple rule stops the process.
-The idea behind bagging is to train each predictor in the ensemble iteratively on the residual, the difference between the target and prediction of the ensemble constructed by this moment.
-Thus, iterated bagging includes the property of gradient boosting: each new predictor in the ensemble accounts for the performance of the previous predictors.
-Bagging procedure and its out-of-bag estimation are used to obtain unbiased estimate of the “true” residual.
+There are different attempts of combining properties of random forests and gradient boosting.
+Bagging methods are mainly proposed to effectively reduce the variance of regression predictors, while they leave bias relatively unchanged.
+To reduce both bias and variance iterated bagging was developed~\cite{key-iterated-bagging}.
+This iterative algorithm trains a sequence of bagging estimators: outcomes of each bagging trained are used to alter the target values for next stages; process repeated until a simple rule stops the process.
+The idea behind bagging is to train each predictor in the ensemble iteratively on the difference between the target and the prediction of the ensemble constructed by this moment (also known as the residual).
+Thus, iterated bagging includes the property of gradient boosting: each new predictor in the ensemble accounts for the performance of previous predictors.
+Bagging procedure and its out-of-bag estimation are used to obtain an unbiased estimate of the “true” residual.

-Another approach is stochastic gradient boosting~\cite{key-sgb} that introduces randomness into gradient boosting by providing lower correlation between predictors like in random forests.
+Another approach is stochastic gradient boosting~\cite{key-sgb} that introduces randomness into gradient boosting by providing lower correlation between predictors similarly to random forests.
 On each boosting iteration subsample of the training data drawn at random (without replacement) from the full training set is used to fit a new predictor in the ensemble.
-The lower size of subsample the more the random samples will differ and the more randomness will be introduced into boosting procedure.
-At the same time lower size of subsample reduces the amount of data used in new predictor fitting.
-This causes the variance of individual predictors to increase.
-This version of gradient boosting is widely used in practice and gives good results.
+The lower size of subsample the more random samples will differ and the more randomness will be introduced into boosting procedure.
+At the same time lower size of subsample reduces the amount of data used for building a new predictor fitting, thus increases the variance of individual predictors.
+This version of gradient boosting is known to provide good results and has widest usage in practice.